SLAs

 2. Next Response Time: how quickly someone on your team should respond to each subsequent message in a customer request after the first.

-3. Resolution Time: Time to resolution is how long it takes to resolve a request after it’s been started.
+3. Resolution Time: how long it takes to resolve a request after it’s been started (more often called Time to Resolution).

 Setup